 - If you notice your child beginning to have what resembles heat rash, avoiding excessive heat and humidity will prevent excessive sweating and may prevent the rash from getting worse.

 - Dress your child in loose-fitting cotton clothing.
-Just like diaper rash, the combination of sweat, moisture, and a tight-fitting bathing suit is a setup for the development of heat rash.
+Just like diaper rash, the combination of sweat, moisture, and a tight-fitting bathing suit is a setup for the development of this rash.

 - Soothing medications, such as calamine lotion, can help the symptoms.

 - If there is an area with severe heat rash, a few days of an over-the-counter hydrocortisone cream can help the itching.

 DR. SEARS TIP: AIR THE RASH